alexa/alexa-auto-sdk/samples/android/README.md

 > **Note**:
 Some Alexa interactions will return data for rendering a [Display Card](https://alexa.design/dev-display-cards) for visual feedback.
 Card rendering in the Sample App is an example of parsing the payload of rendering calls to the TemplateRuntime Platform Interface.
 The Sample App implementation of these cards is not meant as a UI design guideline or requirement.

-## Authorization with AVS in the Sample App<a id="authorization"></a>
+### Authorization with AVS in the Sample App <a id="authorization-with-avs-in-the-sample-app"></a>

-To access the Alexa Voice Service (AVS) your product must acquire valid access tokens.
-Code-Based Linking (CBL) is the recommended method to acquire such tokens and is demonstrated by the Android Sample App.
+Every request to Amazon Voice Service (AVS) requires an Login with Amazon (LWA) access token.
+Code-Based Linking (CBL) is the recommended method to acquire access tokens and is demonstrated by the Android Sample App.
+See the [CBL module README](../../platforms/android/modules/cbl/README.md) for details about the Auto SDK's implementation of CBL.

-### Register Security Profile with Login With Amazon

-In the [Amazon Developer portal](https://developer.amazon.com), go to **Login With Amazon**.
-Here you will be able to register the security profile you associated with your product.
-You will need to provide your company privacy policy URL and a logo image.
+### Handling Unknown Locations in Navigation Use Cases
+Your platform implementation should handle cases where a GPS location cannot be obtained by returning the `UNDEFINED` value provided by the Auto SDK.
+In these cases, the Auto SDK does not report the location in the context, and your platform implementation should return a localization object initialized with `UNDEFINED` values for latitude and longitude ((latitude,longitude) = (`UNDEFINED`,`UNDEFINED`)) in the context object of every SpeechRecognizer event.

-## Enabling Google Maps for Navigation view (optional)<a id = "enablegooglemaps"></a>
+### Enabling Google Maps for Navigation view (optional) <a id = "enablegooglemaps"></a>

 In order to view Google Map locations on navigation requests via the Sample App, you must input your own Google Maps API key.

-1. Read about how to get the API key in the [Google Maps Documentation](https://developers.google.com/maps/documentation/android-sdk/signup).
+1. For details about how to get the API key, see the [Google Maps Documentation](https://developers.google.com/maps/documentation/android-sdk/signup).
-2. Put the API key into the `AndroidManifest.xml` under the **value** section of the meta data tag `com.google.android.geo.API_KEY`.
+2. Put the API key into the `AndroidManifest.xml` file under the **value** section of the meta data tag `com.google.android.geo.API_KEY`.

+### Enabling SiriusXM as a Local Media Source
+The Sample App does not configure SiriusXM as a local media source by default.
+If you need the SiriusXM local media source, you must enable and build it.
+To do this, uncomment the Mock SIRIUSXM platform handler registration in the [`MainActivity.java`](./app/src/main/java/com/amazon/sampleapp/MainActivity.java) class, then rebuild the Sample App.

+>**Note:** When SiriusXM is present as a local media source, the cloud defaults to local SiriusXM only and blocks any use of the cloud SiriusXM service even if the local implementation/service is unavailable or not enabled.

-## Debugging notes<a id = "debuggingnotes"></a>
+## Debugging notes<a id = "debugging-notes"></a>

 ### Debugging the Sample App
 Use Android Studio and press the **Debug 'app'** button on toolbar.
 This will launch the app on target device and attach the app with Android Studio debugger.